SonamTamang90/SonamTamang90/README.md

 ### Hi there 👋

-I am Sonam Tamang, a dedicated front-end developer passionate about creating visually appealing and user-friendly interfaces.
+I am Sonam Tamang, a Software Engineer passionate about creating visually appealing and user-friendly interfaces.
 My enthusiasm for front-end development fuels my commitment to crafting seamless and engaging user experiences.

 <!--
 **SonamTamang90/SonamTamang90** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.